Azure/azure-sdk-for-net/.github/ISSUE_TEMPLATE/question-query-template.md

 A clear explanation of why is this not a bug or a feature request?

 **Setup (please complete the following information if applicable):**
- - Name and Version of the Library package used: [e.g. Azure.Storage.Blobs 12.2.0]
+ - Name and version of the Library package used: [e.g. Azure.Storage.Blobs 12.2.0]
- - OS and .NET runtime version: [e.g. Linux dotnet core 3.1]
+ - OS and .NET runtime version (`dotnet --info` output for .NET Core projects): [e.g. Windows 10 .NET Framework 4.8]
  - IDE and version : [e.g. Visual Studio 16.3]

  **Information Checklist**
  Kindly make sure that you have added all the following information above and checkoff the required fields otherwise we will treat the issuer as an incomplete report